Online Exhibition

 515 Park Avenue

-The model at the left represents 515 Park Avenue, another project by the developer of 15 Central Park West, the Zeckendorf family.
-Designed by the architect Frank Williams, who also favored traditional masonry and punch windows, this tower with its series of setbacks and slender top stories was a real estate success story, garnering $26.5 for its penthouse in 2001.
+A model of 515 Park Avenue, another project by the developer of 15 Central Park West, the Zeckendorf family, was designed by the architect Frank Williams, who also favored traditional masonry and punch windows.
+With its series of setbacks and slender top stories this tower was a real estate success story, garnering $26.5 million for its penthouse in 2001.

 515 PARK AVENUE, 2001